-Natural catastrophes and man-made disasters in 2015: Asia suffers substantial losses
+Natural catastrophes and man-made disasters: Asia suffers substantial losses

 Asia suffers most losses in 2015